mnmnotmail/website/volunteered.md

 In Spring 2019, I released the first preview to a small audience, and as of this writing, there have been nine preview releases.

-At this stage, TMTP & mnm need your support to reach v1.0.
+At this stage, TMTP & mnm need __your support__ to reach v1.0.
 That means:
-- Donors: [support me on Patreon](https://www.patreon.com/networkimprov){:target="_blank"} (I'm getting hungry!)
+- Donate: [support me on Patreon](https://www.patreon.com/networkimprov){:target="_blank"} (I'm getting hungry!)
-- Contributors: add features, perform code reviews, and invent new test cases.
+- Contribute: add features, perform code reviews, and invent new test cases.
-- Experimenters: try the client & server in different environments, and report back.
+- Experiment: try the client & server in different environments, and report back.
-- Evangelists: put the word out on blogs, social media, and discussion forums!
+- Evangelize: put the word out on blogs, social media, and discussion forums!

 We have a rare opportunity to make a lasting contribution to the 21st Century Internet.
 Please volunteer!